RedisGrafana/RedisGrafana/docs/projects/grafana-stats.md

 ## Description

-!!! quote "How to Use the New Redis Data Source for Grafana Plug-in"
+!!! quote "How to Use the New Redis Data Source for Grafana Plugin"

-    Earlier this month, Redis Labs released the new Redis Data Source for Grafana plug-in, which connects the widely used open source application monitoring tool to Redis.
-To give you an idea of how it all works, let’s take a look at a self-referential example: using the plug-in to see how many times it has been downloaded over time.
-(The Grafana plug-in repository itself does not provide such statistics out of the box.).
+    Earlier this month, Redis Labs released the new Redis Data Source for Grafana plugin, which connects the widely used open source application monitoring tool to Redis.
+To give you an idea of how it all works, let’s take a look at a self-referential example: using the plugin to see how many times it has been downloaded over time.
+(The Grafana plugin repository itself does not provide such statistics out of the box.).

     Read more at [Redis Labs blog](https://redislabs.com/blog/how-to-use-the-new-redis-data-source-for-grafana-plug-in/).